 - 1. Call to Order. - 2.
-Opportunity for members of the public to address the Claims Board on items of interest that are within the subject-matter jurisdiction of the Claims Board. - 3.
-Closed Session Conference with Legal Counsel Existing Litigation (Government Code section 54956.9, subdivision (a)). - a.
+Opportunity for members of the public to address the Claims Board on items of interest within the subject matter jurisdiction of the Claims Board.

+No members of the public appeared in person or telephonically.

+- 3. Closed Session Conference with Legal Counsel Existing Litigation (Government Code section 54956.9, subdivision (a)). - a.
 Zhoie Perez v.
-County of Los Angeles, et al.

-Los Angeles Superior Court Case No. 20STCV15916
+County of Los Angeles, et al. Los Angeles Superior Court Case No. 20STCV15916

-This civil rights lawsuit against the Fire Department alleges assault and battery; settlement is recommended in the amount of \$49.500.
+This civil rights lawsuit against the Fire Department alleges assault and battery.

-b.
+The Claims Board approved settlement of Item 4.a. in the amount of \$49,500.

+Vote: Ayes: 2 - Oscar Valdez, and Adrienne M. Byers Absent: 1 - Steve Robles b.
 Susana Perez v.
-County of Los Angeles et al.

-Los Angeles Superior Court Case No. 20STCV26560
+County of Los Angeles et al. Los Angeles Superior Court Case No. 20STCV26560

-This lawsuit arises from injuries allegedly sustained in an automobile accident involving a Sheriff's Department deputy; settlement is recommended in the amount of \$22,000.
+This lawsuit arises from injuries allegedly sustained in an automobile accident involving a Sheriff's Department deputy.

+The Claims Board approved settlement of Item 4.b. in the amount of \$22,000.